MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-alerts-dashboard-get-started.md

 :::image type="content" source="../media/alert-details.png" alt-text="Screenshot showing alert details on the DLP alert management dashboard." border="false":::

 4. Select the **Events** tab to view all of the events associated with the alert.
-You can choose a particular event to view its details.
-For a list of some of the available event details, see, [Learn about the data loss prevention Alerts dashboard](dlp-alerts-dashboard-learn.md).
+(You can choose a particular event to view its details.
+For a list of some of the available event details, see, [Learn about the data loss prevention Alerts dashboard](dlp-alerts-dashboard-learn.md).)
-5. Select **Details** to open the **Overview** page for the alert.
+5. Select **View details** to open the **Overview** page for the alert.
 The overview page provides a summary:
     1. of what happened
     1. who performed the actions that caused the policy match
     1. information about the matched policy, and more

 6. Choose the **Events** tab to access the:
     1. content involved
     1. sensitive information types matched
     1. metadata

-7. Select the **Sensitive Info Types** tab to view details about the sensitive information types detected in the content.
-Details include confidence, count, and the content that matches the sensitive information type.

-8. After you investigate the alert, return to the **Overview** tab where you can manage triage and manage the disposition of the alert and add comments.
+7. After you investigate the alert, return to the **Overview** tab where you can manage triage and manage the disposition of the alert and add comments.

 - To see the history of workflow management, choose **Management log**.
 - After you take the required action for the alert, set the status of the alert to **Resolved**.